Docs

 Note

 This metric is available only with RevenueStory (RS) premium.
 To use it effectively, a custom field must be configured at the customer resource level in Chargebee and mapped to the Business Type field in RevenueStory.
 It is recommended to configure values in this custom field that are meaningful and relevant to your business.
-For assistance, please connect with your Customer Success Manager or contact support@chargebee.com.
+Please Contact support for assistance.

 How it's measured